How Melba came to understand scrum to make software development efficient.

-A second exchange is planned before the start of the sprint to allow the technical team to specify the technical todo .
+A second exchange is planned before the start of the sprint to allow the technical team to specify the technical to do.
 On this occasion, each functional task is technically broken down.

 The challenge is to remove all points of doubt so that there is no unknown during development.
 Thus, we go so far as to name certain classes and methods and explain what will be done and how, collectively, between developers.
-This is an opportunity for seniors to pass on their experience to the juniors rather than just imposing a misunderstood todo on them or letting them flounder.
+This is an opportunity for seniors to pass on their experience to the juniors rather than just imposing a misunderstood to do on them or letting them flounder.

-Example of a precise technical cut
+Example of a precise technical cut:

-This planning is not a suffering as it could have been in the past when the team discovered needs incompatible with its capacity to make or still conceal enormous unknowns.
+This planning is not a pain as it could have been in the past when the team discovered needs incompatible with its capacity to make or still conceal enormous unknowns.
 The upstream collaboration has borne fruit.